Greece charges three ex-ministers over income declarations

 Former Deputy Finance Minister Petros Doukas, a member of the ruling conservative party, was also charged with felony after the prosecutor refused to accept his explanation over the disappearance of 1 million euros from his bank account in 2010, court officials said.

-Doukas, 60, has denied any wrondoing.
+Doukas, 60, has denied any wrongdoing.
 He has said the money was transferred to an investment account, which was declared in his income statement.

 Greek politicians are required under law to declare the origin of their wealth after parliament toughened legislation in 2010 soon after its debt crisis erupted.